kamillo/sublime_kp_plugin/README.md

 # Super simple KP plugin for Sublime Text 3.
-This plugins opens all *.kp files with the only right latin2 (ISO 8859-2) encoding.
+This plugin opens all *.kp files with the only right latin2 (ISO 8859-2) encoding.
 Suprisengly it saves them automagically with latin2 as well :tada:.

 ## How to install
 ### Using Package Control